Multiverse-io/build_pipeline/README.md

 By default, _output from successful commands are silenced_, and `command` output is only displayed by the first command that fails (returns a non 0 exit code).
 In the event of a command failing, subsequent dependent commands and commands in progress are gracefully not started or terminated respectively.

+### Reccomendations on how to run build_pipeline on CI vs localy

+## On CI
+On CI it is reccommended to run either

+`./bp run`
+or
+`./bp run --verbose`

+Without `--verbose` (as mentioned earlier) _output from successful commands are silenced_.
+If you don't like that then...

+with `--verbose`, output of successful commands _are_ printed to the terminal, but be advised that output from successful commands are only printed when they are finished, not in real-time.

+## Locally
+Locally it is reccommended to put
+`export BUILD_PIPELINE_SAVE_RESULT=true`
+in your ~/.bashrc, ~/.zshrc, or whatever you use

+such that `./bp run` will always run in save-result mode (as if you're always running `./bp run --sr`)

+What this will do is (at the expense of a small amount of overhead to save a file of the results at the end) allow you to run

+`./bp run --ff`

+to skip the build steps that succeeded in the previous run in the knowledge that you'll always have a record of the previous run available, and will let you skip steps that you know you don't need to run again, since they worked the last time you ran `./bp run`

 ## ./bp run - Options
 ### Command Line Arguments
 `--verbose`  - prints output from successful as well as failed build steps to the terminal.
 Cannot be set with --debug

 `--debug`    - build steps run one at a time and their output is printed to the terminal in real time.
-Cannot be set with --verbose
+Cannot be set with --verbose.
+If you're scratching your head wondering what's going wrong, this flag is reccommended.

 `--cwd path` - the path in which to look for the build_pipeline config.json and build scripts.
 Defaults to "."